testing-cabal/testtools/doc/twisted-support.rst

 Twisted support
 ===============

 testtools provides support for testing Twisted code.
+Install the ``testtools[twisted]`` extra to use this.

 Matching Deferreds